-The school is five form entry in Year 7.
+The school is six form entry in Year 7.

 Students study a broad range of subjects across the disciplines at Key Stage 3 and subjects are largely taught in mixed ability teaching groups, with some smaller groups in DT.
 The curriculum consists of the following:

-The core subjects of English, Mathematics, separate science lessons in Biology, Chemistry and Physics, the humanities of History, Geography and Religious Studies, two modern foreign languages from French or German, Spanish or Russian, together with Latin, Computing, Music, Physical Education, Art and Design Technology.
+The core subjects of English, Mathematics, Science, the humanities of History, Geography and Religious Studies, two modern foreign languages from French or German, Spanish or Russian, together with Latin, Computing, Music, Physical Education, Performing Arts, PSHCE, Art and Design Technology.
 At the end of Year 8 students select to continue with two out of the three languages.

 Staff use a variety of teaching methods.
 Special emphasis is placed on active participation of pupils in lessons.
-They are encouraged to develop independence and to take responsibility for aspects of their studies, including setting targets for improvement and carrying out research.
+They are encouraged to develop independence and to take responsibility for aspects of their studies.

-To view more about the Curriculum see the booklets below, if you have any questions send a query to Mrs R Brett via email@example.com
+To view more about the Curriculum see the booklets below, if you have any questions send a query to Mr D Bowdler via firstname.lastname@example.org

-There are also opportunities to opt for Computer Science, Music, Physical Education, Art and Design & Technology.
+There are also opportunities to opt for Computer Science, Music, Physical Education, PSHCE, Art and Design & Technology.
 From September 2022 there will also be the option to study GCSE Drama.
 There is an options evening where Year 9 parents are given details about the range of courses on offer.
-Girls are able to discuss their choices throughout the spring term following a careful advice and guidance programme.
+Students are able to discuss their choices throughout the spring term following a careful advice and guidance programme.

 Key Stage 5

-In Years 12-13 (the Sixth Form) a range of AS and A Level subjects and hence meets the 16-19 study programme requirements.
-All girls in Year 12 take four AS Levels and most will continue with three option choices into Year 13, studying to A Level, with the opportunity to complete the Extended Project Qualification.
-The PSHE programme focuses on preparation for UCAS application towards the end of Year 12.
-In Year 13 girls are usually able to have a practice interview with a professional in a relevant field as part of the preparation for their Higher Education application.
+In Years 12-13 (the Sixth Form) the school offers a range of academic A Level subjects and hence meets the 16-19 study programme requirements.
+All girls in Year 12 take three or four A Levels and most will continue with a maximum of three option choices into Year 13, with the opportunity to complete the Extended Project Qualification.
+The PSHE programme includes preparation for UCAS application towards the end of Year 12.

 The Sixth Form programme offers a broad enrichment programme which includes opportunities for PE, community service, university talks and workshops, First Aid Training and Engineering in Education, as well as the prospect of students organising their own work experience to take part in.
 Sixth-form girls carry out a range of Prefect responsibilities and assist with school events.